 Hospitals and laboratories can set their own rates for COVID-19-related tests outside the Medicare program.
 Because there is no federal regulation of prices for privately insured and uninsured individuals, pricing varies widely between providers.

-An investigation by the Kaiser Family Foundation determined that the cost of a test can range anywhere from $36 to $180 per test for uninsured individuals.
+An investigation by the Kaiser Family Foundation determined that the cost of a test can run up to $180 per test for uninsured individuals.
 The cost of tests for insured individuals ranges between $80 to $250.

 Plus, any testing usually involves the additional charges of a physician or hospital visit and specimen collection fees, meaning your bill can add up to hundreds of dollars.